magebeans/blog/_posts/2014-11-05-natas-16-blind-grep.md

 string test.
 The server then greps the string $password+test against the dictionary.
-Now, the password is usually something like WaIHEacj63wnNIBROHeqi3p9t0m5nhmh, which means that the server greps something like WaIHEacj63wnNIBROHeqi3p9t0m5nhmhtest against the dictionary, which returns a page conatining nothing.
+Now, the password is usually something like WaIHEacj63wnNIBROHeqi3p9t0m5nhmh, which means that the server greps something like WaIHEacj63wnNIBROHeqi3p9t0m5nhmhtest against the dictionary, which returns a page containing nothing.

 In short, we can guess the first character of the password in this manner, checking to see if the result page is empty of not - it will be empty if the character we